Configuring User Authentication for Password Resets

 Country Code is Not Supported

-If the user sees a message that reads "Account not authorized to call phone", this indicates that the country code assigned to their phone number is not currently supported.
+If the user receives a message that states "Account not authorized to call phone", this indicates the country code assigned to their phone number is not currently supported.
 See the full list of available country codes for text and voice messages.
 You can open a support ticket to add a code to the supported list.

 Error When Signing In for the First Time

-If the user sees the message, "This option is not available for your account.
+If the user receives a message that states, "This option is not available for your account.
 Please contact your administrator" when trying to sign in for the time, it may be an issue related to supported verification options.

 Review their identity profile to ensure that: